JScott/ViveGrip/Assets/ViveGrip/Examples/README.md

 A script also provides a sense of weight using vibrations, similar to the use in the Slider.

+#### Tar ball (intermediate)

+- `ViveGrip_Grabbable`
+- `ViveGripTouchStart(ViveGrip_GripPoint gripPoint)`
+- `ViveGrip_GripPoint.ToggleGrab()`
+- `ViveGrip_GripPoint.HoldingSomething()`
+- `ViveGrip_GripPoint.enabled`

+Sometimes you want an object that gets grabbed or dropped forcefully.
+The tar ball shows this off by sticking to any unoccupied grip point on touch and disabling it until it gets shaken off.

+When the touch method is triggered, I trigger `ToggleGrab()` which we know will grab the tar ball.
+To prevent the player from dropping it manually and ending up in a weird state, I store the grip point and disable it.
+During the update method I check if the speed reaches a certain threshold after being gripped.
+At that point I enable the grip point again and toggle the grab to drop the tar ball.

 #### Door (advanced)

 - `ViveGrip_Grabbable`